 Learn all about the Viking culture and, using the forest, how they successfully interacted with their environment .
 Our experienced ranger, in full Viking costume, will lead you on a journey that shaped our heritage.
 Learn about the legends, weapons and warfare, and re-enact battle strategies.
 Weave using forest materials and write in runes in true Viking style.
 Take away a taste of how life was for the Vikings, so important in our country’s history.
 This programme can be delivered within your school grounds should you require.
 We would need a large hall and school field.
 (Viking programme for Key Stage 2 only)

 Join us on a journey backwards in time, to when the world was different and our ancestors lived in a world without cars, mobile phones and computers.
 Come with us to learn about how people of the past lived in an ever changing landscape, when the world of human beings was new and intertwined with our environment.
 Join our ranger, a qualified archeologist and extremely knowledgeable in this era to learn all about the lives, tools & technology of our stone age ancestors.
 On this day, he will be in character, dressed in full Stone Age costume as “Talan,” an authentic cave man.

-This programme can be delivered within your school grounds should you require.
-We would need a large hall or school field.
+This programme can also be delivered within your school grounds should you require.
+We would need a large hall and school field.

 (Stone Age programme for Key Stage 2 only)

 Secondary Schools, Colleges and Universities

 The forest is ideal for GCSE and A-level Geography and Biology field studies.
 Please contact us if you wish to carry out studies within the forest.
 We will be more than happy to advise you on suitable areas.
 Activities such as shelter building and bushcraft are great for teambuilding.
 We welcome colleges and universities studying a wide range of courses from Tourism to Land Management and Conservation who want to visit the forest for a guided walk and talk.